The Sandwich Mode for Vertical Shear Instability in Protoplanetary Disks: Conclusions and Outlook

 \end{itemize}

-We conclude that the VSI is a robust mechanisms that leads to turbulence and structure formation in PPDs, even under non-ideal conditions.
+We conclude that the VSI is a robust mechanisms that leads to turbulence and structure formation in PPDs, even under non-ideal conditions like finite cooling times close to the midplane and shallow radial temperature gradients.
 The instability creates a complex distribution of turbulent stresses, depending on the local thermal relaxation timescales.
 The collisional coupling of the dust and gas component is of great importance for the emergence of the VSI in regions beyond the water ice line, and collisional decoupling sets a upper limit to the vertical extent of the VSI-active layer.

 Especially the VSI's capability to form long-lived anticyclonic vortices, even in optically thick regions of PPDs, shows that this instability could be important in the formation process of planetesimals and planets.